 Above is my brother’s work space from while he cooked balsamic chicken for lunch in my kitchen Sunday.
 Below, he’s chopping chicken next to the stove.

-I’d show you the other counters or the oven or something, but while he marinated the chicken in a sauce of balsamic vinegar, chicken broth, chopped garlic and seasonings, then cooked it in oil in a large skillet on the stove, I lost myself in roasting asparagus, boiling and then roasting red potatoes, baking rolls and listening to my friend Jackie tell a killer story, you would have loved it, and I just plum forgot to shoot the sink or the fridge.
+I’d show you the other counters or the oven or something, but while my brother marinated the chicken in a sauce of balsamic vinegar, chicken broth, chopped garlic and seasonings, then cooked it in oil in a large skillet on the stove, I lost myself.
+I was busy roasting asparagus, boiling and then roasting red potatoes, baking rolls and listening to my friend Jackie tell a killer story, you would have loved it.
+So I just plum forgot to shoot the sink or the fridge.
 I didn’t, however, forget to photograph the important things:

 *Recipes for chicken, asparagus and potatoes below